-- 1. The Institute of Actuaries of Australia is a professional body which, through its members, has an obligation in the public interest to provide the best possible service and advice.
-In order to achieve this it is essential that the highest standards of conduct are maintained by all members of the Institute when they give advice of a professional nature. - 2.
-Professional conduct involves the member's own sense of integrity in relationships not only with those to whom professional services are rendered but also with other members of the profession and with the public.
-In all these relationships each member must be concerned with his or her own personal conduct as well as that of his or her colleagues. - 3.
-Members must realise that even when they are not practising in an actuarial field the public may judge them as if they were providing professional actuarial advice.
-Members should appreciate that when making such judgement, the public will not know when a member is acting as a Fellow or Accredited Member (referred to as an "actuary" in this Code) and when the member is not.
+- The Institute of Actuaries of Australia is a professional body which, through its Members, has an obligation in the public interest to provide high quality Actuarial Advice and service.
+In order to achieve this, it is essential that high standards of conduct are maintained by all Members of the Institute when they give advice of a professional nature. - Professional conduct involves the Member's own sense of integrity in relationships not only with those to whom professional services are rendered but also with other Members and with the public.
+In all these relationships, each Member must be concerned with his or her own personal conduct as well as that of his or her actuarial colleagues. - 3.
+Members must realise that even when they are not practising in an actuarial field the public may judge them as if they were providing professional Actuarial Advice.
+Members must appreciate that, when making such judgement, the public will not know when a Member is acting as an Actuary and when the Member is not. - 4.
+Although the professional conduct of each Actuary is the responsibility of that Actuary, a special responsibility rests with the Senior Actuary in any firm to take all reasonable steps to ensure that actuarial colleagues and the firm act in accordance with the principles set out in this Code.